nuxeo/nuxeo/README.md

 # QA

 Each module includes unit and integration tests.
-Functional tests are available in nuxeo-distribution and for each addon Marketplace module.
+Functional tests are available in nuxeo-distribution and for each addon package module.

 We also provide some tooling for tests: